MicrosoftDocs/sql-docs/docs/azure-data-studio/extensions/sql-database-project-extension-sdk-style-projects.md

 ### Blank project

-In the **Projects** view, select the **New Project** button and enter a project name in the text input that appears.
+In the **Database Projects** view, select the **New Project** button and enter a project name in the text input that appears.
 In the **Select a Folder** dialog box that appears, choose a directory for the project's folder, `.sqlproj` file, and other contents to reside in.

 By default the selection for **SDK-style project (Preview)** is checked.
-When the dialog is completed, the empty project is opened and visible in the **Projects** view for editing.
+When the dialog is completed, the empty project is opened and visible in the **Database Projects** view for editing.

 ### From an existing database